 What is GDPR?

-Under the GDPR’s “personal data”, it is defined any information related to a natural person or data subject that can be used directly or indirectly to identify them, for example having the following information can put anyone at risk,
+Any information related to a natural person or data subject that can be used directly or indirectly for identification, the following are examples that are protected in relation to GDPR :

 The information collected is only ever used for the purpose of completing the work requested at that time or work completed in the future.

-All information retained by Green Plan-it LTD is stored securely at our head office depot in Leicester shire.
+All information retained by Green Plan-it Limited is stored securely at our head office depot in Leicestershire.
 We aim to make sure we are fully compliant with GDPR standard.
 All staff that requires access to any data is fully aware of GDPR regulations and understand the current process and procedures.